Transforming our Site

 The Pavilion and Anniversary Building were completed at the start of 2021 and we were delighted when the first student residents moved into their accommodation.
 We have enjoyed welcoming members and friends of St Hilda's to our transformed site and look forward to continuing to do so.
 As this important work is concluded, we welcome your involvement in shaping a new era for St Hilda’s.
 Find out how you can make a gift to St Hilda's 125th anniversary campaign.

 Take a look around our new buildings and redesigned grounds with this film by Jim Stephenson with photos by Peter Cook.
 Our Acting Principal, Dr Georgina Paul, is in conversation with Jay Gort of Gort Scott architects about how the project began and evolved and what it has meant for the College.
 Many thanks to everyone who worked with us on our new buildings, including Gort Scott architects and Beard Construction.
 You can find out more about how it all started with our project timeline.

 Aims and Objectives

 Our redevelopment aims to provide a college room for all undergraduate students for the duration of their degree.
-It will transform the Middle Common Room for graduate students and provide new, high-quality teaching, office and social spaces.
-Redesigned gardens will embed the new buildings in the distinctive green space of St Hilda’s riverside setting.
+The first phase includes a new Middle Common Room for graduate students and provides new, high-quality teaching, office and social spaces.
+The new Porters’ Lodge and main entrance has revitalised the College's profile on Cowley Place.
+Redesigned gardens will embed the buildings in the distinctive green space of St Hilda’s riverside setting.

 Oxford has become one of the least affordable cities in the UK for housing... a College room can be as effective as a bursary, saving a student more than £1,500 over an academic year.